PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 ### Things we want to be brilliant at

-- **Word of mouth mindset:** By IPO, we want to have built a hugely successful company driven primarily by word of mouth, rather than paid ads or PR.
+- **Word of mouth mindset:** By IPO, we want to build a hugely successful company driven primarily by word of mouth, rather than paid ads or PR.

 - **Speed:** We want to be highly reactive, low process, and reliant on other teams as little as possible to ship things.
 We want to get stuff wrong quickly, then iterate.